 2. Personality and Lifestyle

-Many people are inclined to focus on business-related imagery when they’re putting together their shot list for their Brand Photography session.
+Many people are inclined to focus on business-related imagery when they’re putting creating a list of images for their session.
 I often remind clients, don’t forget about your “story.”
 That includes capturing images that show off your personality and interests when you’re not doing business related things.
-Your hobbies, interests and lifestyle create instant connection with people who share these things in common with you.
-They set you apart because they show that you are no one else, even if you are providing similar services or products.
-As you can see, personality and lifestyle images are a must for your branding shot list!
+Your hobbies, interests, and lifestyle create instant connection with people who share these things in common with you.
+Your personality and lifestyle set you apart; they show your clients and customers that you are like no one else, even if you are providing similar services or products.

-Some examples of lifestyle images might be of you snuggling with your cat or cats, playing with your kids at a favorite park, gardening, reading or making tea.
-Planning for these kinds of portraits is part of the varied stories we want to capture during your Brand Photography session.
+Some examples of lifestyle images might be of you snuggling with your cat or cats, playing with your kids at a favorite park, gardening, reading a favorite book, or enjoying a cup of tea.
+Planning for these kinds of portraits helps us capture the stories that make you who you are, helping your customers get to know you, like you, and trust you.

 Where to Use It: Personality and lifestyle images will work well as an alternative to your professional headshot when you want to be less formal.
 For personal brands, these lifestyle shots would be the bulk of your image content.